batteries76/switch-maven/node/content/02-node-server.md

 Outside of the root route though, it's all up to us.
 We could call a route `'/here-is-a-big-long-route'` or we could use `'/e'`.
 For now we have only the twoo routes above.
 Go to each in the browser.
 Let me know if you have any difficulty, or questions.

 Now try going to a route that we haven't accounted for on the backend, say `http://localhost:3000/xyz`.
-What is happens in the browser?
+What is happening in the browser?
 Express is helping us out a bit here.
 It is sending a response for us when the path designated in the browser does not match the available routes in our `server.js`.

 What we are seeing here is the first way that the browser can send some information to the backend.
 By going to `http://localhost:3000` it is connecting to our server.
 But then by adding a path, the browser is sending some more information to the server, and we now have the power to react to that on the back end.